top of page

 recent projects.

-upcoming projects.
+current & upcoming projects.

 • August 2024: Lovey Lee (Kumu Kahua Theatre) -Director